jbiitchicago/Spots/README.md

 # Spots
 Swipes on a Map...
 ------------------
-Started for RBS Hackathon - Android Project version : KitKat 4.4 API 19, might be upgraded to API 23 for fingerprint authentication.
+Prototype for RBS Hackathon - Android Project version : KitKat 4.4 API 19, might be upgraded to API 23 for fingerprint authentication.